rdfostrich/article-jws2018-ostrich/content/fundamentals.md

 </figcaption>
 </figure>

-{:.todo}
-Miel either doesn't get the paragraph below or its relevancy.

-If RDF archive storage is the only concern, and querying is not a requirement, then only a single index would be sufficient.
+This approach could also act as a pure RDF archiving solution, without (necessarily efficient) querying capabilities, in which case only a single index would be required.
 By storing only one index, such as `SPO`, the required storage space could be further reduced.
 If querying would become required afterwards, the auxiliary `OSP` and `POS` indexes could still be derived from this main index